April 17, 2017 | Benefits Management | Posted by Ascentis

 Ascentis is committed to helping businesses understand and comply with the requirements of the Affordable Care Act (ACA).

-We are dedicated to providing clear guidance and workable solutions that are automatically delivered within our web-based HCM (human capital management) software portfolio.
+We are dedicated to providing clear guidance and workable solutions with our HCM (human capital management) software portfolio.
 Ascentis provides solutions and support to help companies comply with the new laws while anticipating their potentially disruptive impact on data gathering and reporting requirements.
-If you’re looking for a HCM solution that will help you manage the speed and curves of ever-changing Affordable Care Act (ACA) legislation, contact Ascentis today!
+If you're looking for a HCM solution that will help you manage the speed and curves of ever-changing Affordable Care Act (ACA) legislation, contact Ascentis today!